top of page

 An inadequacy is MUCH harder to pick up during conventional testing and less serious in the short term (meaning, you don’t need an inpatient hospitalization to replete nutrients in order to recover).

 Inadequacies are sneaky because our body is amazing at compensating – which, is both a good and bad thing.
 Our body shunts resources to keep key processes running and keeps blood levels stable.
 Hence, blood levels remain stable on routine blood work and we don't develop obvious signs of nutrient deficiency we see in micronutrient deficiency diseases.
+But that doesn't mean there is enough of said nutrient to make everything run in tip top shape.

 We develop nutritional inadequacies by consuming inadequate amounts of certain nutrients over time – but not so low that we end up with a micronutrient disease deficiency that can be detected by routine blood work.